SepehrSal/Diabetes-Progression-Regression-models/README.md

 # Diabetes-Progression-Regression-models
 in this project our model predict the progression of diabetes in patients.

-Optimized Linear, Lasso, SVR and Random Forest Regressors using GridsearchCV to reach the best model.
+to reach the best model I used Linear, Lasso, SVR and Random Forest Regressors using GridsearchCV.

 #Code and Resources Used